-Neath Labour MP Christina Rees suspended pending investigation
+Neath Labour MP Christina Rees suspended from party

 - Published

-Neath MP Christina Rees has been suspended from the Labour Party.
+Neath MP Christina Rees has been suspended from Labour following reported allegations of bullying.

 The politician, who has represented the constituency since 2015, has lost the party whip pending an investigation.

-It means the former shadow Welsh secretary, who served on the front bench during the leadership of Jeremy Corbyn, will sit in the Commons as an independent.
-The party has declined to comment.
+It means the former shadow Welsh secretary will sit in the Commons as an independent.
+The Guardian said Ms Rees faces allegations of bullying staff.

+Ms Rees told the newspaper she was cooperating fully with the investigation.

 The MP took her seat in 2015 after Peter Hain stood down at that year's general election.